 These factors might explain how non-monogamy has gained traction, but what are some of the benefits of open relationships, swinging and polyamory?

-Want to know why some people choose non-monogamous arrangements like swinging, open relationships and polyamory?
 We went to the source and asked some real poly folks why they chose non-monogamy.
 Here’s what they had to say:

 “Polyamory sneaks up on you in subtle ways.
 I fell for two different girls at about the same time.
 Society tells us to choose one and move on but that didn't feel right to me.
 I kept asking myself ‘Why can't I love both?’
 Turns out I could.”
 Brandon, Toronto